 Affiliate links help to support my website and the free recipe content I provide.
 A percentage of any purchase you make via these links will go towards buying ingredients, photography supplies and server space, as well as all the other expenses involved in running a large cooking website.
 Thank you very much for browsing!

 - Meringue powder is used as an egg white substitute in recipes.
 It is made primarily from dried egg whites, with corn starch and food-based stabilizers added to help it bind together.
 It adds stability and texture to the royal icing, and can be used in the place of raw egg whites.
-It can be purchased in craft or cake decorating stores, or in my online market here.

 - Combine all ingredients in a large mixing bowl.